 Yesterday was Beauty Day.
-A day of quiet personal pamperings, meditation, and contemplation.
+A day of quiet personal pampering, meditation, and contemplation.
 I took a lovely shower and used an extra dollop of hair conditioner, moisturizer, and skin treatment.
 After, I lay on the couch wearing a sheet mask containing gold, which is said to firm and revitalize skin.

 Beauty Day started when I was a frazzled mom trying to be perfect at everything she touched.
-I was exhausted, and miserable.
+I was exhausted and miserable.
 I worked nonstop most days and often got up in the middle of the night to do more.
 I developed anxiety and poor health.
 It wasn’t a new thing, my perfectionism, I had a long history of saying “yes” to everyone but myself.

 During that period, I was in therapy.
 One day, my therapist asked how much alone time I had.
 What about pamper time?
 Date night with your husband?
 Time with girlfriends?
 That answer was easy: none.
 She gave me a seemingly simple assignment: I was to schedule one personal thing a week for myself-just 20 minutes to start.

-After the lovely spa experience, I decided to set time out for spa treatments at home once a week.
-During the early years, my daughter and I did it together, usually doing simple pedicures and facials–I’d buy various items at the beauty supply, and we’d lay on the couch in our bathrobes pretending to be at the spa.
+After the lovely spa experience, I decided to set time out for a mother-daughter spa day with DIY spa treatments at home once a week.
+During the early years, my daughter and I did it together, usually doing simple pedicures and facials–I’d buy face masks, bath bombs, nail polish and hair masks from the beauty supply, and we’d lay on the couch in our bathrobes pretending to be at the spa.

 Then, my daughter was invited to a nearby yoga studio and suggested we go together.
 The yoga class and studio were amazing–so we added yoga and meditation to our Beauty Day.
 I purchased a beautiful journal and pen and found that writing seemed to soothe my soul as well.
-What started as just twenty minutes squeezed into a frenetic week morphed into a full day of pampering, doing yoga and bonding for my daughter and me.
+What started as just twenty minutes squeezed into a frenetic week morphed into a full day of pampering, doing yoga, and bonding for my daughter and me.

-I do Beauty Day on my own.
+My daughter is grown now, but I still do a diy spa day.
+I add bath salts to my bath, and do an at-home facial.
 Moving into relaxation and quiet comes pretty easily for me, though I do miss sharing the day with my daughter.
 Like everything, Beauty Day continues to evolve.

-If I were to give my past self advice, I would say, “slow down” “listen to your heart” and “you are so much more than you realize.”.
+If I were to give my past self advice, I would say, “Slow down” “Listen to your heart” and “You are so much more than you realize.”.

 If you are having some empty nest or almost empty nest pains, try to remember this too shall pass.
 I wrote this post when my daughter was in high school.
 She’s twenty-three now, and we are closer than ever.
 Our relationship has changed.
 She’s an independent young woman now, and we have new activities to share with one another.